 The Bikes

 Like all ERIK’S employees, Zach and Adam love bikes.
 As part of their preparations, they selected a few different styles to meet the terrain and their own personal preferences based on the day.
 Both Adam and Zach have the same bikes, except for size and personal component choices.
 The secondary benefit is the ability to ride every day.
-Think of it like this – the average chain lasts 1500 miles, meaning if they only road one bike there would be some downtime repairing bikes.
-This way their support team can work on a bike or perform maintenance while they ride another.
-Take a look at what they are bringing:
+Think of it like this: the average chain lasts 1,500 miles, meaning if they only rode one bike each, there would be some downtime repairing bikes.
+By riding numerous bikes each, their support team can work on a bike or perform maintenance while they ride another.
+Take a look at what they're bringing:

 Specialized Diverge

-This is where the quiver started – the Diverge’s geometry plus room for wide tires along with disc brakes make it an ideal bike for long rides on unpredictable terrain and even weather conditions.
-They’ve outfitted their Diverge Comps with custom frame bags so they can carry the gear they need, plus sandwiches – because who DOESN’T like a sandwich?
+This is where the quiver started.
+The Diverge’s geometry, room for wide tires, and disc brakes make it an ideal bike for long rides on unpredictable terrain and in adverse weather conditions.
+Adam and Zach outfitted their Diverge Comps with custom frame bags so they can carry the gear they need, plus sandwiches—because who doesn't like a sandwich?
 The Diverge is a nimble handling bike that is designed to transition easily from pavement to gravel.

 Bianchi Intenso

-The second bike they are bringing with them is the Bianchi Intenso.
+The second bike they're bringing with them is the Bianchi Intenso.
 The Intenso is for days they want to put the hammer down.
-Keep in mind that no day is a short day by anyone’s standards, so the comfortable yet responsive ride of the Intenso gives them a bit of variety on their journey.
+Keep in mind that no day during the ride is a short day by anyone’s standards, so the comfortable yet responsive ride of the Intenso gives them a bit of variety on their journey.
 The Intenso is also the only carbon bike they have, so the weight savings alone might be all that’s needed to brighten spirits on some days!
-In all seriousness, the C2C or Coast to Coast geometry is designed for long days in the saddle which will keep them comfortable as the miles tick away.
+The C2C or "coast to coast" geometry is designed for long days in the saddle, which will keep Adam and Zach comfortable as the miles tick away.

 Raleigh Willard

-Finally, the Willard was the latest addition to the fleet for the Ride to Valhalla – but a worthy one at that.
+Finally, the Willard was the latest addition to the fleet for the Ride to Valhalla—but a worthy one at that.
 While similar in experience to the Diverge, Willard’s longer wheelbase and wider tire capacity make it ideal for the roughest of conditions.
-The guys will be riding the Willard 2, which has an identical drivetrain to the Diverge Comps they are riding, but the tires are wider and knobbier right out of the box.
+The guys will be riding the Willard 2, which has an identical drivetrain to the Diverge Comps they're riding, but the tires are wider and knobbier right out of the box.

-We’ll be posting updates on their progress as well – if you have a question for Zach or Adam, send it our way and we’ll pass it along!
+We’ll be posting updates on their progress—if you have a question for Zach or Adam, send it our way and we’ll pass it along!
 Later this fall, stop in and ask how to gear up for your own adventure.